RocketCommunicationsInc/astro/packages/astro-ag-Grid/README.md

 1. Ensure `astro.css` (or variant) has access to the fonts, which are currently expected to be available relative to the `astro.css` file at `../fonts/`.

 2. Ensure that the `astro-theme.scss` file has access to the astro.css (or variant) file, which is currently expecte to be a sibling.
 If you change the location of `src/css/astro.css`, make sure to update line 6 of `astro-theme.scss` to the new path.

-### This is a pre-release!
-Ensure that somewhere in your project, you are loading one (not all) of the included Astro CSS files, depending on your project needs.
-The CSS custom properties that supply the table colors and other variables to the AG-Grid theme have **not been released in the rest of Astro 4** yet, so take care not to use other Astro CSS downloads, either now or in future Astro releases, until the `--table`-prefixed variables have been added.
-Our intent is that Astro 5 will include these new properties.
-You can review these variables at the very end of the included CSS files.